 - Investment statements

 If you haven’t already done so, put your things in order to get a good overview of your finances.

-Choosing someone you trust
+Choose someone you trust to manage your affairs

 Begin by talking about the management of your affairs with a trustworthy person, whether a member of your immediate family, a relative or a friend.
 What matters is the trust between you and that person and whether that person is able to give you the support you need.
 A friend or family member will usually help you free of charge.

 If no one among your relatives or friends can help you manage your affairs, you should consider hiring a professional.
 Always make sure this person belongs to a recognized organization or professional order.

 Whether you entrust a professional or a person you know with managing your affairs, you should still monitor what this person does and ask for occasional reports.End of the insight